hhamda14/Gene-Check/README.md

 # 🧬 GeneCheck
-**Lightweight Protein Family Classification for Real-World Impact**/n
+**Lightweight Protein Family Classification for Real-World Impact**

 Hi, welcome to our repository for the HackNation Global AI Hackathon!
 We’re just two sisters trying to get our foot in the door and hopefully become pros at everything data, AI, and machine learning.